cmcmA20/cubical-mini/README.md

 The original one has a strong tilt towards theoretical stuff.

-This library may be a toolset to help you build reliable software.
+This library may be a toolset to help you build reliable software or teach contemporary math.

 Credits:

+- Amélia's 1Lab is a source of immensely good tricks regarding automation, design and style in particular.
+See `Meta`, most of the `Foundations`.
 - `Structures` due to Martin Escardo, Carlo Angiuli, Evan Cavallo, Anders Mörtberg, Max Zeuner.
 - `Categories` in this formulation were introduced by Frederik Hanghøj Iversen.